howerj/forth-cpu/readme.md

 * Guide to reusing the VHDL in this project, and component listing
 * Turn the [h2.fth][] into a literate program file, describing how to build up a Forth system like in "The Zen of eForth by C. H. Ting".
-* Make a bootloader/program loader
+* Make a bootloader/program loader as a single, simple program
 * Make diagrams of the SoC layout, take GIFs and pictures of the simulators and the running board.
-* Implement Forth interpreter on device
 * Memory interface to Nexys 3 board on board memory
-* A [Wishbone interface][] could be implemented for the H2 core and peripherals
 * Add documentation for the [Nexys3][] board in case it is no longer available in the future?
 Also port to different [FPGA][] boards.
 * Make a utility for generating text for the VGA screen.
 * Make a javascript based simulator for the H2, perhaps with [emscripten][]
+* Convert tables in this document to markdown tables as supported by [pandoc][].

 ## Forth